anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ### Example

-Take the following content (note that this is intentionally not legal "application/dns+cbor" to illustrate generality).
+Take the following CBOR object _o_ (note that this is intentionally not legal "application/dns+cbor" to illustrate generality).

 ~~~ edn
 [